by Adriano Dulgher22 March '19

 Which paintings stand the most chance of rising in value over time

 Let’s underline what makes art sought-after by investors.
-The key word here is the investment.
-Many are drawn to the market because of the returns that can be gained, however, someone has to work hard to identify which paintings stand the most chance of rising in value over time.
+The keyword here is an investment.
+Many are drawn to the market because of the returns.
+However, someone has to work hard to identify which paintings stand the most chance of rising in value over time.

 Let me show why art investment can be a lucrative endeavor.

-Masterworks art investment is great, but the truth is that sales like these are not flukes.
-A lot of planning goes into achieving such returns, and some of the things the most successful investors will bring to the table include a wealth of knowledge on the artist, artwork and dealer or art consultant; understanding of the historical significance of the artwork and artistic movement it belongs to; and close relationships with dealers and taste-makers.
+Masterworks art investment is excellent, but the truth is that sales like these are not flukes.
+A lot of planning goes into achieving such returns.
+Valuable things the most successful investors will bring to the table include a wealth of knowledge on the artist, artwork and dealer or art consultant.
+Understanding of the historical significance of the artwork and artistic movement it belongs to is imperative.
+Close relationships with dealers and taste-makers is a must.

 Engaging with online resources such as Artnet and Artprice won’t get you far.
-Reading books about the market and the history of art as a whole is too late; Live auctions on websites such as Christie’s and Sotheby’s will not reward you with more knowledge but will definitely add to time wasting.
+Reading books about the market and the history of art as a whole is too late.
+Live auctions on websites such as Christie’s and Sotheby’s will not reward you with more knowledge but will add to time-wasting.
 There is only so much you can do online.

-To improve your chances to connect to investment grade art, it helps if you build connections and form relationships with people on the front lines.
+To improve your chances to connect to investment-grade art, it helps if you build connections and form relationships with people on the front lines.
 That means going to galleries, museums, and exhibitions to meet with curators, art collectors, professional art investment consultants and even artists themselves.
-Oops, sounds like you need another 30 years added to your life.
+Oops, it sounds like you need another 30 years added to your life.

-When starting out, it is not uncommon for people to make an investment in a piece of art based on little more than a gut feeling.
-Not every piece of art accrues in value though, and it is quite an illiquid medium.
+When starting, it is not uncommon for people to invest in a piece of art based on little more than a gut feeling.
+Not every piece of art accrues in value, though, and it is quite an illiquid medium.

-The art market can be very top-heavy, with a lot of money circulating around blue-chip art names such as Picasso but be aware of Andy Warhol or Hirst and platforms were investors could potentially own shares in famous artworks.
-Unless it goes through securities and exchange commission you may be left out with the word 'famous' only.
+The art market can be top-heavy, with a lot of money circulating blue-chip art names such as Picasso.
+Still, be aware of Andy Warhol or Hirst and platforms were investors could potentially own shares in famous artworks.
+Unless it goes through securities and exchange commission, you may be left out with the word 'famous' only.

 Today’s art market is a far cry from 20 years ago.
 The Internet and a proliferation of art fairs have made more art accessible to more people than ever before.
 The time available to make a decision has shortened dramatically.
 When you go to an art fair, you have one hour to decide whether or not to spend that one million.

 "While buying a $20 million Picasso may not be the best way to start building a collection, you shouldn’t go too low."
-You can buy stuff for $10,000 but most likely it is 'Zombies on the Walls' and not going to appreciate much. $80,000-$100,000 in a specialized art gallery is a good starting place.
+You can buy stuff for $10,000, but most likely it is 'Zombies on the Walls' and not going to appreciate much. $80,000-$100,000 in a specialised art gallery is a good starting place.
 The future of art has to be something that will give us a bit of slow.
-An artist who makes a difference is worth searching for.
+An artist who makes a difference is worth searching.